 The government of the church, the planning and supervision of its work, the management and control of its property (real and personal), and spiritual discipline of the fellowship is vested in the Board of Elders.
 All ministries, agencies, committees, and other boards remain under the jurisdiction of the Board of Elders.

 The elders are the men who open each Sunday worship service with announcements and lead us in prayer.
 Behind the scenes, they meet on the first Monday of each month to pray for the people of Faith Bible Church, and they meet on the third Monday of the month to discuss and pray over church matters.
 On any given day they are communicating with one another on matters of concern.
 Each of these men 'shepherd' 10-15 people or families of the church.

-The Senior Pastor serves on the Board without term.
+The Lead Teaching Pastor serves on the Board without term.
 All other Elders are appointed to a term of up to three years (may fulfill a partial term and also serve a full term) but may serve no more than five years continuously.
 Elders not on “active duty” but in good standing at FBC are eligible to serve as Advisory Council members.
 A former “active duty” elder may be considered for service again after one year off the Board.
 The Board actively works to encourage, train and recruit more elders.
 A guided study of Alexander Strauch’s book, Biblical Eldership, is key.